|Rating:||8 / 10|

 Like most newer headlamps on the market these days this light operates with a single button which is reasonably intuitive to use and allows you to dim or strengthen the standard light setting as you need.
 From a cosmetic perspective the light body is mainly white with the accent colour and reflective band coming in either orange, blue or black

-This light isn’t going to be for everyone given it’s price and its immense power but for those of you into night time running/trail running in poorly lit areas and/or hiking when you need serious way finding ability for shorter periods then this is worth considering.
+This light isn’t going to be for everyone given it’s price and its immense power but for those of you into night time running/trail running in poorly lit areas and/or hiking when you need serious way finding ability for shorter periods then this is definitely worth considering.

 A powerful headlamp for hikers, trail runners and runners who want serious night time lighting